irworkshop/fec2file/README.md

 ### 5. Read most recent filings

-Read the most recent filings from step 4's output.
+Read the most recent filings from step 4's output, but first set the years to process in read_filings_from_amended_headers.py.
+These restrict the transaction date to a specified time window, and are required to keep out duplicates from later amendments.

 `$python read_paper_filings_from_amended_headers.py`